I'm a member

 A post-cochlear implant rehabilitation program is necessary to achieve benefit from the cochlear implant.
 The rehabilitation program consists of 6 to 10 sessions that last approximately 2½ hours each.
 The rehabilitation program includes development of skills in understanding running speech, recognition of consonants and vowels, and tests of speech perception ability.

-Contraindications to cochlear implantation may include deafness due to lesions of the eighth cranial nerve or brain stem, chronic infections of the middle ear and mastoid cavity or tympanic membrane perforation.
-The absence of cochlear development as demonstrated on CT scans remains an absolute contraindication.
+Contraindications to cochlear implantation may include deafness due to lesions of the eighth cranial (acoustic) nerve, central auditory pathway or brain stem, active or chronic infections of the external or middle ear and mastoid cavity or tympanic membrane perforation.
+Cochlear ossification may prevent electrode insertion, and the absence of cochlear development as demonstrated on CT scans remains an absolute contraindication.

 Hybrid cochlear implant devices that include a hearing aid integrated into the external sound processor of the cochlear implant are considered investigational because the available evidence does not demonstrate that hybrid devices improve outcomes compared with standard cochlear implants.